Introduction to Drama

 We want you to leave this degree with a range of transferrable skills, as well as with a refined approach to analytical processes.

 You'll be assessed through a combination of exams and coursework such as essays, presentations and portfolios.
-Most modules incorporate some form of assessment as the course progresses, in order to allow you to identify your strengths and weaknesses prior to undertaking your final exam/essay/project.
+Most modules incorporate some form of assessment as the course progresses, in order to allow you to identify your strengths and weaknesses prior to undertaking your final assessment.
+Some of the optional modules include exam as an assessment method.

 BE A PART OF A CREATIVE, SUPPORTIVE COMMUNITY